Answer to Question #11153 Submitted to "Ask the Experts"

 The DLP is the CTDI(vol) multiplied by the scan length.
 The scan length will vary, of course, on the area of interest and the patient's anatomy.
 A chest+abdomen+pelvis scan of Kareem Abdul-Jabbar will have a higher DLP than the same scan on Vern Troyer.
 Since a CT scan of the orbit would be shorter than a CT scan of the entire head, the DLP would be less.

 There is one other dose term to discuss: effective dose.
 Because in diagnostic radiology only a part of the body receives radiation, we need to take into account that the whole body is not exposed.
 Since some organs/tissues are more sensitive to radiation than others (e.g., the brain is not very sensitive to radiation, but the lungs are) we have to consider this as well.
 Effective dose does this.
 Each organ/tissue has been assigned a tissue weighting factor based on the risk (mainly of cancer) from radiation dose.
 The radiation dose to each organ is multiplied by its tissue weighting factor and then all these doses are added to get effective dose.
-(The Ask The Experts section has several explanations of effective dose; for example, see Question 10540.)
+See Question 10540 for an explanation of effective dose.
 Effective dose is given in millisieverts (mSv).

 I found a study that looked at doses from orbital CT scans.
 Using conventional techniques, the CTD1(vol) was 62.5 mGy, the DLP was 375 mGy-cm, and the effective dose was 0.86 mSv.
 The thrust of that paper was that the authors could adjust the scan parameters to reduce the dose and still get acceptable images.
 By doing that, their results were a CTDI(vol) of 20.7 mGy, a DLP of 125 mGy-cm, and an effective dose of 0.26 mSv (Wang et al. 2012).
 I also found a case study that reported a DLP of 142 mGy-cm and an effective dose of 0.45 mSv to a 14-year-old patient (Montgomery 2011).